-As to talent cultivation, the Group has forged a full range of comprehensive development platforms for employees.
+The Group believes that the personal development of employees can not only explore their own value, but also contribute to the long-term development of the Group.
+The Group has established a comprehensive training system and evaluation criteria to improve employees' knowledge, skills and working ability.
 The Group provides comprehensive trainings for new employees and designates special tutors to follow up and coach them.
-The Human Resources Department conducts regular communication and assessment and helps new employees to quickly get started with work.
+The human resources department conducts regular communication and assessment and helps new employees to quickly get started with work.
 Every year, the Group provides special tutorship and occupational development assessment for relatively mature employees and provides them with internal development opportunities across functions.
-With the constant business development, the Group has incubated many composite talents who feature trans-media attributes and master both marketing and professional skills.

-When it comes to employee training, the Group has established and implemented pertinent training strategies and plans, including brand communication training targeting current news and hotspot events to help employees understand the point matching brand communication and hotspot incidents.
-The Group has organized the professional meeting to share media innovation and creative themes for the purpose of enhancing employee's professional knowledge and actual operation ability.
+The Group has established and implemented pertinent training strategies and plans, including brand communication training targeting current news and hotspot events to help employees deeply understand the point matching brand communication and hotspot incidents; jointly held a professional meeting to share the marketing value of documentaries with colleges and universities for the purpose of improving employees' professional knowledge and marketing ability.
 The Group has also provided and interpreted customer and industry analysis data to help the marketing team improve the professional service.
-At the same time, the Group has regularly organized interest and thought sharing events to enrich employees' vision and bring the team members closer to one another.
+At the same time, the Group has regularly organized interest and thought sharing events to enrich employees' vision and increase the closeness among team members through the experience of traditional culture such as tea culture.